Not sure what this is all about?

 Spread Your Wings

-Again, no information about the whereabouts of this one, but I do know that Roger's vocal track was muted during the choruses.
-Every unofficial recording of this song proves that he always sang the choruses (either in full or to some extent).
-Even though this edit was made, I do like the effect of hearing the audience singing it alone, although this isn't the way it actually happened.
-Nice try, guys!
+There's no information of the whereabouts of this one, but what we do know is that the fader on Roger's vocal track was brought all the way down.
+Every 1979 recording of this song proves that he always sang in the choruses (either in full or to some extent).
+This change to the mix creates a nice effect of hearing the audience singing it alone, although it isn't the way it actually happened.

 Top of page

 Note the hiss starting on "Rock" (:13) in Freddie's introduction of the song.
 This is the point where we are in Paris on February 28, and the first few bars are from that date, until :31 when it reverts to another show.

 Freddie's lead vocal in the second verse was likely done in the studio, as there is no live recording of him from any tour singing it with the lyrics "it would be of no avail to talk of magic in the air" like on Sheer Heart Attack.
 Furthermore, he ends the second verse with "I'll weave my spell," while every known live version has him singing "I'll say farewell."
 Similarly, on Now I'm Here of the Montreal '81 releases, Freddie sings "down in the valley just you and me" before the song's final climax, unlike any live version from any era (about 300 of them).

 The first obvious edit is the fade out at 2:36, which could either be a venue switch or cutting something out.
 The next one is at 5:56, putting us in Paris on March 1st for second time, despite Greg Brooks' claim to the contrary.
 At 6:52, the faint voice shouting "Brian" can now be very clearly heard on the Paris audience recording, which indicates how close to the stage it was taped from.
 A perfectly seamless cut is made at 6:58, and off we go again to another show which culminates with the incredible jam by Brian, Roger, and John - a spontaneous and magical moment of Queen on stage.